ruped24/toriptables2/README.md

 # toriptables2

-Tor Iptables script is an anonymizer that sets up iptables and tor to route all services and traffic including DNS through the tor network.
+Tor Iptables script is an anonymizer that sets up iptables and tor to route all services and traffic including DNS through the Tor network.

 #### Dependencies:
 tor